NServiceBus endpoints can be hosted in Service Fabric using any of these three options:

 Stateless service

 Hosting with a stateless service is similar to self-hosting with Azure App Service).
-Endpoints are stateless and use storage external to Service Fabric for managing data needed for their operation.
+Endpoints are stateless and use storage external to Service Fabric to manage data needed for their operation.
 Endpoints can be scaled out, leveraging competing consumer at the transport level.

-With stateless services, the number of instances of a service can range from one to the number of nodes in the cluster - 1.
-Endpoints are self-hosted and should be started using a custom Service Fabric ICommunicationListener implementation.
+With stateless services, the number of service instances can range from one to the number of nodes in the cluster - 1

 public class StatelessEndpointCommunicationListener :